 Ice must be removed from behind the back panel

-To make sure the ice was completely gone and the hole in the drain channel was clear I unplugged the freezer and then took off the plastic cover at the back of the freezer inside.
+To make sure the ice was completely gone, and that the hole in the drain channel was clear, I unplugged the freezer and then took off the plastic cover at the back of the freezer inside.
 In my case there were only 4 screws to remove.
-The cover came off easily revealing the fan and channel with all the excess ice (see pic).
+The cover came off easily revealing the fan and channel with all the excess ice (see photo below).

 If the plastic wall is frozen up and won’t come cleanly off after the screws are removed – don’t force and break it.
 Allow it to defrost a while, or use a hair dryer to gently warm it up around the edges.

-Taking care not to get too close to any plastic or sensors I assisted the defrosting by carefully blowing warm air with a hair dryer.
-I also used a little warm water which I carefully poured into the hole to melt through the ice that was blocking it up.
+Taking care not to get too close to any plastic or sensors I assisted the defrosting by carefully blowing warm air with a hair dryer* (see warning below).
+I also poured a little warm water into the hole to melt through the ice blocking it up.
 I then pushed a small bit of plastic through the hole to make sure it was clear.
-It was then just a matter of re-fitting the plastic back wall and plugging the freezer back in.
-I put it on the fast freeze option to assist getting it back down to temperature as quickly as possible.
+It was then just a matter of re-fitting the plastic back wall, plugging the freezer back in and using the fast freeze option to assist getting it back down to temperature as quickly as possible.

 The photos below show the ice blockage before and then the clear drain channel and hole after proper defrosting.

 Clearly ice should not build up at the back and block the drain hole.
 There could be a fault in the PCB or a sensor causing it to over-freeze.
 Or even (if fitted) a failure in the auto defrosting system.
 Excessive frosting which looks more like hard snow than clear ice can be caused by moist warm air getting drawn into the appliance as described in this article Icing up in fridge or freezer.
 If the fault quickly re-occurs you need to call an engineer.